sbormann/ioBroker.iqontrol/README.md

   Placeholder for the next version (at the beginning of the line):
   ### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+* (sbormann) Added option to allow widgets to adjust height of device tile and enhanced JSON-Table-Widget and Device-Counter-Widget to do so.

 ### 2.0.0-rc3.0 (2022-02-19)
-* (sbormann) Added seconds from alive and seconds from connection to counter conditions of lists
+* (sbormann) Added seconds from alive and seconds from connection to counter conditions of lists.
-* (sbormann) Removed start_url from manifest.json to allow multiple instances as homescreen app
+* (sbormann) Removed start_url from manifest.json to allow multiple instances as homescreen app.

 ### 2.0.0-rc2.2 (2022-02-15)
 * (sbormann) Minor enhancements and bugfixes.